adebisioje/Azure-Resource-Manager-/README.md

 * Deploy-SimpleIaas.ps1 - Walks you through how to deploy IaaS using powerhsell into Azure
 * Deploy-SimplePaas.ps1 - Walks you through how to deploy PaaS using powerhsell into Azure
 * Deploy-SimplePaasTemplate.ps1 - Walks you through deploying the simplePaasARMTemplate.json into Azure
+* Deploy-SimpleIaasTemplate.ps1 - Walks you through deploying the simpleIaasARMTemplate.json into Azure